 A number of companies are racing to resolve this conundrum by building the first truly digital bank, a lightweight service without the overheads of traditional high-street banking.
 One of the more prominent contenders in the UK is Atom Bank, though others exist.
 If that goal is achievable, a digital bank will quite suddenly be in a position to target populations that are currently underbanked, providing them with near-free banking services while still turning a profit.

 At CoinJar our focus is on digital tokens rather than traditional monetary forms, but the question of unbanked populations goes to the core of what we do.
 Our goal is to take the efficiencies of Bitcoin, port them to a platform that is safe, simple, and secure, and push them out to the market at near-free prices.
-We do not believe in tiered pricing or access, every customer gets the same rates and support, regardless of the numbers involved.
+We do not believe in tiered pricing or access, every customer gets the same rates and support, regardless of the numbers involved when they want to buy bitcoin and other digital currencies.

 “…the question of unbanked populations goes to the core of what we do”